 Sometimes it’s more than just a question of how to water indoor plants, but what type of water to use on them!
 And guess what – the type of water you use on houseplants matters.
 Many types of plants are sensitive to the chemicals and salts found in tap water, and over time those chemicals will form an ugly crust around the tops of pots and on the soil.
 Yuck!

 The best water to use on your indoor plants is rainwater.
 If you don’t have a rain barrel, I highly recommend getting one.
-If you live in a cold climate like I do, you can use clean melted snow that has been warmed to room temperature during the winter to water your plants.
+If you live in a cold climate like I do, you can use clean melted snow that has been warmed to room temperature during the winter to water your plants (learn how here).
 Don’t worry, if tap water is your only option, just leave it sit out in an open container for at least 24 hours to allow the chlorine to evaporate before watering your plants.
 But if you have plants that are super sensitive to chemicals in tap water (like peace lilies and bromeliads), then I recommend using filtered tap water, or watering those plants with distilled water.

 Most plants are very sensitive to hot and cold, so make sure you always use room temperature water on your houseplants.